 Leaky Gut Protocol

 Leaky Gut is a strange topic to discuss and you are most likely not sure what it is if you have not been around Functional Medicine circles, such as Dr. Axe or Dr. Isabella Wentz, Pharm-D. It just sounds bad.
 I hope to show you its significance and help you to recognize it.
-You may even show signs of a leaky gut.

 The short description for Leaky Gut is where your stomach leak substances into your blood stream that is not supposed to be there.
-There is a barrier separating your gut to the blood stream called epithelial cells, which is once cell in thickness.
+There is a barrier separating your gut to the blood stream called epithelial cells, which is one cell in thickness.
 There are proteins called “tight junction” proteins that allow the nutrients into the blood stream while blocking other substances from entering.

 What happens in a leaky gut is the tight junctions are no longer tight and allows un-natural substances to enter the blood stream.
 The body recognizes these substances as foreign objects and attacks it.
 All kinds of functions take place in the body to attack it, causing inflammation, which causes other health conditions.
 It is now believed that much of the different known auto-immune diseases may start with a leaky gut.